dartmouth-cs52-16x/Three-For-Pong-Front-End/README.md

 react-native run-ios
 ```

 This will start an iPhone simulator, which can be updated with a simple cmd+R when you update a feature.
+Or, hot reloading may be turned on.

 ## Authors